 Fear in the Bhagavad Gita

 In Chapter 16, Krishna enumerates the qualities of a person oriented toward liberation (daivī sampat).
-The list begins with:
+The list opens with:

 abhayaṁ sattva-saṁśhuddhir "Fearlessness and purity of mind..." — Bhagavad Gita 16.1

-Fearlessness (abhaya) heads the list — before compassion, before generosity, before wisdom.
+Abhaya — fearlessness — heads the list, before compassion, before generosity, before wisdom.
 This placement is deliberate.
 A person still dominated by fear cannot fully develop the other qualities because fear constantly redirects attention toward self-preservation and away from truth.
+You cannot act with integrity when fear of consequences dominates every decision.
+You cannot be compassionate when you are primarily protecting yourself.

 vīta-rāga-bhaya-krodhā man-mayā mām upāśhritāḥ bahavo jñāna-tapasā pūtā mad-bhāvam āgatāḥ "Many, freed from attachment, fear, and anger, absorbed in Me, taking refuge in Me, purified by the fire of knowledge — they have attained My Being." — Bhagavad Gita 4.10